jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 So if we want the everyday person with a relatively modern consumer PC to be a validator, how do you scale? **The core idea is to distribute the work required across many participants such that each participant does less work *while keeping other participants in check*.**

 💡 In 2022, some of these are cutting edge ideas and active areas of research.
 As such the implementations and search spaces are intertwined - you need the entire picture of scaling to understand how the different levers affect each other’s effectiveness and work together to ensure security and liveness of the network.
-For example, increasing the storage requirements by making calldata cheaper might hurt decentralization, but that can be coutnerbalanced by introducing history expiry at the same time.
+For example, increasing the storage requirements by making calldata cheaper might hurt decentralization, but that can be counterbalanced by introducing history expiry at the same time.
 {: .notice--warning}

 ### Rise of Layer 2s